jackdoe/godzilla/README.md

 {{end}}
 ```

-and you are set to go :) compile `go build main.go && ./main` and open http://localhost:8080 to see the product of your code
+and you are set to go :) compile `go build main.go && ./main` and open http://localhost:8080 to see the product of your code.
-this is actualy in the `example/simple` directory [https://github.com/jackdoe/godzilla/tree/master/example/simple](https://github.com/jackdoe/godzilla/tree/master/example/simple)
+This is actualy in the `example/simple` directory [https://github.com/jackdoe/godzilla/tree/master/example/simple](https://github.com/jackdoe/godzilla/tree/master/example/simple)

 ### random blabering